-The school district will provide nutrition education and engage in nutrition promotion that:
+The school district will provide nutrition education and engage in nutrition promotion for lifelong Healthy eating behaviors.
+The goals for addressing nutrition education are the following.

-- is offered at grade level 5-12 to provide students with the knowledge and skills necessary to promote and protect their health; - is part of not only health education classes 5-12, but also classroom instruction in subjects such as math, science, language arts, social sciences and elective subjects; - promotes fruits, vegetables, whole-grain products, low-fat and fat-free dairy products, healthy food preparation methods and health-enhancing nutrition practices; - emphasizes caloric balance between food intake and physical activity. - Is held for one week in the fall and one week in the spring focusing on nutrition for the grade levels k-4, and tailoring it to their way of understanding.
+- Provide students with the knowledge and skills necessary to promote and protect their own health. - Ensure nutrition education and promotion are not only part of health education classes, but also integrated into other classroom instruction through the subjects such as math, science, language arts, social sciences, and any elective subjects. - Promotes fruits, vegetables, whole-grain products, low-fat and fat-free dairy products, and healthy smart snacks. - Emphasize caloric balance between food intake and physical activity. - Encourage agricultural visits.